-In August 2002, the Historic Camera Collectors Club was established by Tom Kowach with the goal of archiving and sharing information about antique cameras and photography with everyone.
-In Toms view it was our duty to preserve and protect our history, both physical and intellectual, so that future generations will be able to enjoy the journey.
-He wrote in a collecting article "we are the caretakers of our history, and eventually, like it or not, the antique will be pass on to the next generation."
-Historic Camera is dedicated to bringing both members and guests interesting and accurate content about early photography from the early 1800's to about 1920.
+In August 2002, the Historic Camera Collectors Club was established with the goal of archiving and sharing information about antique cameras and photography with everyone.
+In Toms view it was our duty to preserve and protect our history, both physical and intellectual, so that future generations will be able to enjoy the journey, so in fact "we need be the caretakers of our history.
 In 2011 Tom placed an ad in craigs list for anyone who would be willing to help with the sites content.
 He was lucky to have many responses, but one person stood out.
 To his delight Tracy Gregory agreed to help with writing photographers biographies.
-She was a pro and has been providing quality content for years helping to inspire everyone.
+She was a pro and has been providing quality content for years helping to inlighten and inspire everyone.
 The site ended up being of interest to photographers not just collectors so the clubs name was reduced to just the Historic Camera Club.
-Over the years features have come and gone due to usage and interest.
+Over the years the features have come and gone due to usage and interest.
 Tom established satellite club hubs at Flickr and Facebook which proved to be much more agreeable to members and those venues have consitantly increased in use and membership.

-The site includes three main areas of research, Camera information, Camera company history and Photographer and important people of Photograpy biographies.
+The site includes three main areas of research: camera information, camera company history and biographies of photographers and important people of photography .
 Hope you enjoy visiting the web site.

-If you have any feedback, questions or suggestions, just drop Tom Kowach an email at email@example.com
+If you have any feedback, questions or suggestions, just drop Tom an email at email@example.com